 The Pros and Cons of Zirconia Dental Implants

 As far as disadvantages go with zirconia implants, because they are a new type of dental implant, there simply isn’t enough data available yet to determine what their long-term benefits are.
 These implants are prone to fracturing, and the one-piece design also means the abutment is not removable.
-It’s fixed to the implant instead, which means our doctors have a very small margin of error and it is possible that you may require a more extensive surgery to ensure the zirconia implant is placed correctly.
+It’s fixed to the implant instead, which means our doctors have a very small margin of error and it is possible that you may require more extensive surgery to ensure the zirconia implant is placed correctly.

 The Pros and Cons of Titanium Dental Implants